barryclark/jekyll-now/bha2/preparations.md

   * [Disqus.com](https://disqus.com) for commenting on the BioHack Academy syllabus

 ## Wetware
-In case you wish to do experiments at home you will need to following equipment:
+In case you wish to do experiments at home you will need to following equipment, otherwise these will be provided for in the lab:

 * Fridge, freezer and stove
 * Pressure cooker (6 Liters or more)